chrisryan91/JavaScript-Mini-Arcade/README.md

 ### Snake Page

 The third html page is the *Snake*.
 The body element is simply a h1 element containing the title of the game with a div and canvas element beneath it.
 The div element contains a high score and current score updated with a span element.
 The canvas tag has an id of board and is filled in with JavaScript.
 The script will fill it black and place the games parts.
 Beneath the canvas element is a button to reload the game and the page.
 For media queries, the canvas will fill to 100% of the width for mobile viewing and the text will align centrally.
+Despite it's responsiveness, the Snake game is currently redundant on mobile devices because it requires a keyboard to function.

 <details>
 <summary>Snake Desktop Screenshot</summary>